Aberdeenshire road shut due to badgers burrowing under it | Press and Journal

 The road “may have to stay closed for some time” as the badgers will be “encouraged” to use another sett.

+“It may have to stay closed for some time while they’re encouraged to use another sett.”

-The council has called in an environmental specialist, who will help them move the badgers in a safe way.
+The local authority has called in an environmental specialist, who will help them move the badgers in a safe way.

-A spokesman said: “We have had to close the U64 south of Coply due to a cete of badgers living near the road.

-“A wildlife expert will visit the area soon to advise on resettling the badgers safely to a nearby location.

 Badgers are a protected species so cannot be killed or maimed in any way.

-Instead, the local authority is going to wait until the animals move setts in the summer before getting rid of their home under the road.
+Instead, the council is going to wait until the animals move setts in the summer before getting rid of their home under the road.

 A statement from the council added: “Apparently a cete of badgers use a number of local setts in a year but are fairly inactive at the moment.